psych0d0g/pcb_designs/toslink_switch/README.md

-To get an ir hex code for a specific unused button of your remote to be used for toslink input cycle use the following code on your arduino which is connected to a TSOP:
+To get an ir hex code for a specific unused button of your remote to be used for toslink input cycle use the following code on your arduino which is connected to a TSOP, then open the serial monitor while the Arduino is still connected to see the hex codes received

 ```C#
 #include <IRremote.h>